Lviv Municipal Art Center: Description

 The art center has a gallery with an exhibition area of square 100 meters, a media library, lecture halls, a bookstore, a coffee shop and an art workshop.
 The walls are painted white, and the simple interior does not interfere with the perception of art objects.
 The entire space of the center is barrier-free and inclusive: at the entrance from the yard there is a ramp with a safe angle, potentially traumatic corners are marked with contrasting colors, the reception has a map for blind people, bathroom and changing room are also inclusive.

 The author of the architectural project is Hrystyna Badzyan, co-founder of the architectural bureau Replus.
-The director of the center was Lyana Mytsko, deputy director and ideological inspirer Natalia Geraimovych, curators of exhibitions – Pavlo Kovach, artist and member of the "Open Group", and Oleg Suslenko, lecturer at the Department of Graphic Design of the Lviv Academy of Arts.
+The director of the center was Lyana Mytsko, deputy director Natalia Geraimovych, curators of exhibitions – Pavlo Kovach, artist and member of the "Open Group", and Oleg Suslenko, lecturer at the Department of Graphic Design of the Lviv Academy of Arts.
 The head of the Department of Graphic Design of the Academy of Arts Petro Nagirny developed a font for the art center, taken from the inscriptions found on pre-WW2 Lviv houses.